• 1201 Sheperd Drive, Houston Texas 77007

 Mediated Divorce

 It is the traditional type of divorce where couples walk to the court for a divorce.
 One party files a petition to terminate the marriage and decide about child custody and property division.
 Both parties hire their divorce attorney who will specifically represent and focus on the best interest of their client.
+Your divorce lawyer will represent you during each proceeding without concerning about the best interest of your spouse.
+A lawyer is beneficial in divorce cases if the other party has hired a lawyer, your spouse is dishonest about the finances, you don’t trust your spouse, and you have spousal support, child custody, and child support disputes with your partner.

 Advantages Of Mediator